mikecann/mikecann.co.uk/public/posts/flashdevelop-preloaders-and-gamejacket/post.md

 ![](../../../../../flash/GameJacketTutorial/05.png)

-**!!DONT FORGET!!** Dont forget to remove the &quot;securityOK(null);&quot; in the GJCheck constructor before you try to upload to GameJacket or else you will pass the security check every time when you are supposed to fail.
+**!!DONT FORGET!!** Dont forget to remove the "securityOK(null);" in the GJCheck constructor before you try to upload to GameJacket or else you will pass the security check every time when you are supposed to fail.

 Download project source code: [https://www.mikecann.co.uk/flash/GameJacketTutorial/GameJacketProject.zip](../../../../../flash/GameJacketTutorial/GameJacketProject.zip)</span>